fardad-d1ce/Approach-Landing-Analyzer/README.md

 Bonjour!

-This is Fardad Pouran, callsign "*< 404 > D1CE*", from *404th Freelancers* Virtual Squadron DCS community.
+This is Fardad Pouran, callsign "*< 404 > D1CE*", from *404th Freelancers* Virtual Squadron community.

 This project analyzes **Approach** and **Landing** performance from any given *flight data telemetry* containing multiple aircraft at once (real data, DCS, MSFS, etc.) to determine all **Final Approach** glideslopes, extract key touchdown/impact parameters, and generates visualizations of the landing approach and touchdown.